dedica-team/nivio/readme.md

     docker run -e DEMO=1 -p 8080:8080 dedica/nivio

 Point your browser to http://localhost:8080/#/landscape/petclinic to explore the features.
-An OpenAPI documentation is available under http://localhost:8080/swagger-ui.html.
+An OpenAPI documentation is available at http://localhost:8080/swagger-ui.html.

 ### Further Reading